wclr/cycle-async-driver/README.md

 * get rid of up to 80% of boilerplate code of your driver
 * may be sure that you get your *lazy/eager* "metastream" of responses
 * may be sure that standard *isolate* mechanics for your driver works.
-* need just to ensure that (to test) you technical domain driver logic getting actual response.
+* need just to ensure (to test) you technical domain driver logic.

 ##Options
 Options passed to `createDriver` helper: